CANADA FX DEBT-Election jitters, oil slump weaken Canadian dollar

 this month, in line with a broader move toward riskier assets.

-But a drop in the price of oil, a major Canadian export,
+But a drop in the price of oil, a major export for Canada,

 helped drag the loonie down on Monday.
 U.S. crude prices